djbpitt/repertorium/documentation/sustainability.md

 Based on <https://sites.haa.pitt.edu/sustainabilityroadmap/>
 Last revised 2018-12-11 by David J. Birnbaum

+Main plan components are B3 and C5.
+Other portions are for planning purposes.

 ## Module A1: What is the scope of your project?

 _Q: Where are the access points (_sites of production_) for the project?
 Is there only one?
 Where there are different access points, there are often different creative outputs._